8xFF/atm0s-media-server/packages/media_core/README.md

 ### Cluster

-Cluster module handle generic event and control from endpoint to ensure it work correct in cluster environtment.
+Cluster module handle generic event and control from endpoint to ensure it work correct in cluster environment.
 Image that endpoint only output very general event like:

 - User: user joined, leaved
 - RemoteTrack: started, media-data, meta-data, ended